tytydraco/yessleep/out/A_year_ago_my_best_friend_April_Fooled_our_whole_school_Were_still_in_quarantine_and_the_update_has_hit_100.md

 It took all my upper body strength to get in.

  I didn’t check upstairs this time—or the office.
 Because when I straightened up and drank in my surroundings, I was greeted to a door I’d never seen before.
 Well, Jasper had referred to it as the basement when we were little.
-It was vastly different from the design of the Mycroft home, sticking out between the rustic modern interior of the Mycroft home.
+It was vastly different from the usual design of the kictchen, sticking out between the rustic modern interior of the Mycroft home.
 It was a large metal slab, a door, which, when I got closer, seemed to operate on a computerised panel.
 To my surprise, though, the door was wide open.
 Almost like it knew I'd been coming.

 I started towards it, my breath in my throat.